 Meanwhile, thousands celebrated the evangelist’s birthday at the Billy Graham Library in Charlotte, N.C., by touring the interactive facility and sharing stories of how God used Mr. Graham’s ministry to influence their lives.

-And in places around the world, people logged on to billygraham90.com to share a birthday greeting or story with Mr. Graham.
+And in places around the world, people logged on to a special 90th birthday site to share a birthday greeting or story with Mr. Graham.

 Banquet of Blessing